adferrand/docker-backuppc/README.md

 docker run \
     --name backuppc \
     --publish 80:8080 \
-    adferrand/backuppc:4.1.1
+    adferrand/backuppc
 ```

-Docker image will be downloaded if needed, and started.
+Latest BackupPC 4.x docker image will be downloaded if needed, and started.
 After starting, browse http://YOUR_SERVER_IP:8080 to access the BackupPC web Admin UI.
 A user/password will be asked: they are backuppc/password.
 You can then test your BackupPC instance.

 Please note that the basic usage is not suitable for production use.
 BackupPC configuration and pool are persisted as anonymous data containers (see [Data persistency](#data-persistency)) with a weak control over it.
 Moreover BackupPC web Admin UI is accessed from the unsecured HTTP protocol, exposing your user/password and data you could retrieve from the UI (see [UI SSL encryption](#ui-ssl-encryption)).

 ## Data persistency

-As we are taking about backups, you certainly want to control the data persistency of your docker instance.
+As we are talking about backups, you certainly want to control the data persistency of your docker instance.

 It declares three volumes :